Last updated: ET

 Contact the nearest Russian embassy or consulate, or consult the Federal Customs Service prior to departure for up-to-date information on customs requirements.

-The currency is the Russian ruble (RUB).
+The currency of Russia is the Russian ruble (RUB).

 Natural disasters and climate